September 1, 2022 at 12:00 PM (PT)

 To apply, applicants must do the following by the deadline noted above:

-- Notify the College of Graduate Studies that they intend to apply for the Vanier CGS before the deadline.
-This is an important step as the College of Graduate Studies should be aware of your intention to apply for the Vanier as they must support (nominate) your application in order for it to reach the university-wide stage of the award competition
+- Notify the College of Graduate Studies (CoGS) (firstname.lastname@example.org) that they intend to apply for the Vanier CGS.
+This is an important step as the College of Graduate Studies should be aware of your intention to apply for the Vanier as they must support (nominate) your application in order for it to reach the next stage of the award competition.

 - UBC transcripts:

-- The SISC Academic History (provided by the College of Graduate Studies – not available on SSC) can be submitted instead of ordering an official UBC transcript
+- The SISC Academic History (provided by CoGS – not available on SSC) is acceptable.
+Official UBC transcript is also acceptable.

 - Other transcripts:

-- The College of Graduate Studies may have some of the applicant’s transcripts on file already; if so, the applicant must confirm with the College which transcripts they have on file to support the Vanier CGS application, and which transcripts the applicant must still provide to the College.
-The applicant should confirm their transcript status well before the deadline to ensure they have time to order official transcripts if required.
+- CoGS may have some of the applicant’s transcripts on file already; if so, well in advance of the application deadline, the applicant must confirm with CoGS which transcripts are on file and which transcripts the applicant must still provide to CoGS.

-- If the applicant needs to provide any transcripts in support of their Vanier CGS application, the College must receive the original, official transcripts from the issuing institution
+- If the applicant needs to provide any transcripts in support of their Vanier CGS application, CoGS must receive the original, official transcripts from the issuing institution.

-- It is the applicant’s responsibility to confirm that the College of Graduate Studies has all of their required transcripts for their Vanier application
+- It is the applicant’s responsibility to confirm that CoGS has all of their required transcripts for their Vanier application.

-- Transcripts are not attached to your Vanier application by the application deadline.
-The College of Graduate Studies will attach your official transcripts and the Doctoral Studies Timeline form should your application be nominated to the Vanier CGS program
+- Transcripts are not attached to the Vanier application by the application deadline.
+The nominating institution will attach the official transcripts should the application be nominated to the Vanier CGS national competition.

 - UBC transcripts: